dszp/NinjaOne-Scripts/ConnectSecure/README.md

 - Version 0.1.3 - 2023-11-13 - Fix logic bug in new Script Variables handling method
 - Version 0.2.0 - 2023-12-07 - Update to support ConnectSecure v4 beta and removing the v3 agent if it exists
 - Version 0.2.1 - 2024-03-28 - Add a different supported TLS version check before download to attempt and fix
+- Version 0.2.2 - 2024-10-25 - Add support for new -j, user secret, parameter described here -  https://cybercns.atlassian.net/wiki/spaces/CVB/pages/2111242438/How+To+Install+V4+Agent+Using+RMM+Script
+- Version 0.2.3 - 2024-10-25 - Add additional error checking for User Secret, add custom field configuration for it, and add hardcoded override for User Secret as an option
+- Version 0.3.0 - 2024-10-25 - Update documentation at top of script to cover User Secret and provide additional clarifications/details generally.

 # Platform Version 3
 The [Deploy-ConnectSecure-V3.ps1](https://github.com/dszp/NinjaOne-Scripts/blob/main/ConnectSecure/Deploy-ConnectSecure-V3.ps1) script will attempt to deploy (or remove)  the ConnectSecure Vulnerability Scan Agent to Windows systems.
-Basic usage documentation is below or at the top of the script:
+Basic usage documentation is below or at the top of the script.

 Running this script without arguments will attempt to install the agent using the EXE installer and the Company ID, Client ID, and Client Secret located in
 Custom Fields or Script Variables (if any), only if the agent service does not already exist on the system.

+**NOTE as of 2024-10-25: Version 3 of ConnectSecure/CyberCNS is deprecated and will be shut down at the end of 2024.
+Please use version 4 instead.
+This script is available for reference or temporary use only prior to migration.
+The Version 4 deployment script has an option to remove the version 3 agent if it is installed.
+The connectsecureCompanyID custom field name (documentation or regular) for NinjaOne is reused by the Version 4 script but has a DIFFERENT value in each system.
+Please keep this in mind; you may wish to use a Script Variable or parameter or other method with this v3 script to avoid conflicts with v4 configuration prior to retirement of v3, or while you're moving to deploy v4.
+You can also rename the custom field in the $customCompanyID variable in either script to a non-conflicting name.**

 **Review the CONFIG section of the script before deploying!**